 Members of the MoIP have gathered resources, tools and guides that currently help identify, assess and manage invasive and exotic plants.

-The Missouri Invasive Plant (MoIP) task force is housed and administered by Grow Native!, a native plant education and marketing program of the Missouri Prairie Foundation.
+The Missouri Invasive Plant (MoIP) council is housed and administered by Grow Native!, a native plant education and marketing program of the Missouri Prairie Foundation.
 Grow Native! helps protect and restore biodiversity by increasing conservation awareness of native plants and their effective use in urban, suburban, and rural developed landscapes.
 Through collaboration with consumers, private industry, non-profit organizations, and government agencies, Grow Native! aims to significantly increase the demand and use of native plants in the lower Midwest—Missouri, southern Illinois, eastern Kansas, and northern Arkansas.

 Relevant Grow Native! resources include:

 - Alternative Species: excellent native alternatives to popular ornamental plants

 - Native Plant Database: hundreds of native Midwest plants with details on growing habits, gardening needs, wildlife benefits and much more